apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/crawling/finding_links.md

 # [](#finding-links) Finding links

+**Learn what a link looks like in HTML and how to find and collect their URLs when web scraping using both DevTools and Node.js.**

+---

 There are many kinds of links on the internet, which we'll cover in the advanced Academy courses.
 For now, let's think of links as [HTML anchor elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) with `<a>` tags.
 A typical link looks like this:

 ```HTML